Applications for the 2017 Teach India programme are closed

 What's it all about?

-Watch the video above to see what some of last year's participants have to say about their experience.
+Watch the video above to see what some previous participants have to say about their experience.

 What will I be doing?

 Teaching assistants support schools by teaching subjects across the curriculum to primary and secondary age groups.
 Most schools request support with teaching English but, depending on your skills, you could be developing your pupils' history knowledge or inpsiring budding scientists.
 Once you are selected to take part in the programme, we will match your skills to the participating schools' needs.
 You will also get involved with extra-curricular activities and international projects, bringing a slice of the UK to your pupils.

 You will be given guidance and a proper induction to begin with, but then you will gain a certain level of responsibility as the placement progresses.

 Song for video below: India - The Land I Never Chose © Ed Potter and Abhinav Upadhyay.